-In May 2017, Orebiyi’s commitment to STEM outreach earned him a position on the executive board of Region 2 of the National Society of Black Engineers.
+As a graduating senior, Orebiyi’s commitment to STEM outreach earned him a position on the executive board of Region 2 of the National Society of Black Engineers.
 As precollege initiative chair, he develops innovative workshops and activities that college chapters from South Carolina to Pennsylvania can implement to stimulate the interest of black youth in the fields of engineering, science and technology.

-When asked what advice he’d share with other would-be changemakers, Orebiyi says, “Persevere with your ideas.
+When asked what advice he’d share with other would-be change makers, Orebiyi says, “Persevere with your ideas.
 You miss 100 percent of the shots you don’t take.”
 He also recommends “wandering” to find your passion, noting, “You’ll never work a day in your life if you love what you do.”